aoslaughter/linear-regression/README.md

 # linear-regression

-# 📊 Data Preparation & Linear Regression — Hands-On ML (Chapter 2)
+# 📊 Data Preparation & Linear Regression — Hands-On ML

 This repository implements the end-to-end pipeline from *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow* by Aurélien Géron.
 It walks through the full machine learning lifecycle using the California Housing dataset.